Thai curry

 Poultry, Meat, or Seafood

-I usually add one chicken breast or a few boneless chicken thighs to my Thai curries, depending on what’s on sale or what I have on hand.
+I usually add a chicken breast or a few boneless chicken thighs to my Thai curries, depending on what’s on sale or what I have on hand.
 Boneless chicken thighs are a real treat because they’re juicier and more tender than chicken breasts.
 I used shrimp one time, and that was delicious, too!

 Herbs